Panel of carved, painted wood

 A fairly hard type of wood was used for the panel that enabled a very high level of detailing when it was carved.
 It was probably one of several panels in a double door to a religious building, as indicated by the text in the large, uncolored inscription in the central part of the panel: “God is the guardian of prosperity; God is an open door.”
 The smaller, dark inscription carved on a lower level is from the Koran’s sura 2.
 The carvings’ flat background was stippled throughout, and the contrast to the letters was further highlighted with colors that were originally brighter.

-Around the inscriptions is the type of arabesque influenced by Chinese art that is characteristic of Timurid carving in both wood and stone.
+Around the inscriptions is the delicate type of arabesque that is characteristic of Timurid carving in both wood and stone.

 Inv. no. 15/2014